 Rheumatoid Arthritis — Hip

 Rheumatoid arthritis (RA) affects the hip in approximately 40–50% of patients with established disease.
-The autoimmune-driven synovitis that characterizes RA erodes cartilage, weakens subchondral bone, and can produce a distinctive — and challenging — deformity called protrusio acetabuli, in which the femoral head migrates medially through a weakened acetabular floor.
+The autoimmune-driven synovitis that characterizes RA erodes cartilage, weakens subchondral bone, and can produce a distinctive (and challenging) deformity called protrusio acetabuli, in which the femoral head migrates medially through a weakened acetabular floor.
 As disease-modifying therapy has improved, fewer RA patients progress to end-stage hip destruction.
 When they do, total hip arthroplasty (THA) offers reliable, lasting pain relief.
 Maryland Orthopedic Specialists provides coordinated hip replacement care in close partnership with your rheumatologist.

 Ready to get started?